izhbannikov/haploR/README.md

     ## #   RefSeq_direction <dbl>, RefSeq_distance <dbl>,
     ## #   dbSNP_functional_annotation <chr>, query_snp_rsid <chr>

-File "snps.txt" is a text file which contains one rs-ID per line.
+File "snps.txt" is a text file which contains one rs-ID per line:

+    rs10048158
+    rs4791078

 #### Using existing studies

-Sometimes you would like to explore results from already performed study.
-In this case you should first the explore existing studies from HaploReg web site and then use one of them as an input parameter.
+Sometimes one would like to explore results from already performed study.
+In this case you should first the explore existing studies from HaploReg web site (<http://archive.broadinstitute.org/mammals/haploreg/haploreg.php>) and then use one of them as an input parameter.
 See example below:

 ``` r
 library(haploR)